cloudfoundry/concourse-infra-for-fiwg/README.md

-# BOSH Community Stemcell CI Infra
+# Cloud Foundry Community CI Infra

-This repo holds the deployment templates used to deploy the Concourse instance and supporting infra structure used by the community maintained BOSH stemcell.
+This repo holds the deployment templates used to deploy a CF community Concourse instance and supporting infra structure.
+It's used for maintaining the BOSH stemcell Concourse and for the Application Runtime Deployments WG Concourse.

 ## Requirements
 - gcloud => 337.0.0